Dev8683/pvsneslibwiki/Installation-with-Windows.md

 ![Path2](https://www.portabledev.com/wp-content/uploads/2021/06/msyspath.png)

-Some people have issues while they build samples from repository because of they installed 64b version of MinGW.
-To avoid these kind of errors, please put msys bin path as first entry of your path.
+Some people have issues while they build samples from the repository because they installed 64b version of MinGW.
+To avoid these kinds of errors, please put msys bin path as the first entry of your path.

 #### GCC